Recurring Revenue Quality: Why 90% MRR Isn't Enough to Command Premium Multiples

 Here's why.
 When a PE firm acquires an MSP, they're purchasing the right to collect future cash flows.
 A three-year contract with auto-renewal means the buyer can model that revenue as virtually guaranteed for the contract term.
 A month-to-month agreement means the buyer is betting that each customer will independently choose to stay after the founder leaves, the ownership changes, and the inevitable integration disruptions occur.
 Those are very different risk profiles, and they get priced very differently.

+What buyers specifically want to see is straightforward.
 Multi-year agreements (24-36 months) with auto-renewal clauses are the gold standard.
 Annual price escalators of 3-5% baked into the contract signal pricing discipline and protect against margin compression.
-Defined SLAs and scope of services provide clarity on what the buyer is inheriting.
-Termination clauses that require 60-90 day notice, not 30-day outs that make a three-year contract functionally month-to-month.
+Defined SLAs and scope of services clarify what the buyer is inheriting.
+And termination clauses that require 60-90 day notice, not 30-day outs that make a three-year contract functionally month-to-month.

 Net Revenue Retention: The Growth Story Buyers Model Forward

-Beyond contract structure, PE firms evaluate a metric that many MSP founders don't track: net revenue retention, or NRR.
+Beyond contract structure, PE firms evaluate a metric many MSP founders don't track: net revenue retention, or NRR.
 This is the percentage of revenue you retain from your existing customer base, including upsells and expansions, minus churn and downgrades.

 An NRR above 100% means your existing customers are spending more over time without you needing to acquire new clients.
 An NRR of 110% means your base is organically growing 10% annually before a single new logo is added.
 An NRR below 100% means you're on a treadmill, replacing lost revenue before you can grow.

 This metric matters to PE buyers because it directly predicts what happens to revenue after the acquisition.
 If NRR is 110%+, the buyer can model organic growth from the existing client base independent of the sales function.
 That's a materially less risky investment than a business that needs to constantly sell new clients just to maintain flat revenue.
+An earlier article in this series covered this as one of the five factors in the PE evaluation framework.
+Here we go deeper on how to actually measure and improve it.

 The Churn Problem Nobody Wants to Talk About